acobster/artur/README.md

 ## How it works

-1. You send a torrent URL to your Twilio number
+1. You send a torrent URL to your Twilio number in a message like `Add movie https://example.com/starwars.torrent`
 2. Twilio forwards it to your configured webhook (one you've set up in advance)
-3. The app sends a response asking which folder to download the files to (configured via env vars)
+3. The app sends a confirmation response and the download begins
-4. You respond with something like "movies" (a key in your download folders env var)
-5. The download begins
 6. The app sends updates every $x minutes (another env var) as the download progresses ??? and a final update once it has finished

-Steps 3-6 are driven by a finite state machine that keeps track of where the conversation is and what to do next.